-If you’re avoiding legumes, or just looking for a change of pace from garbanzo-bean hummus, this addicting recipe is the treat you’re looking for.
-We love this hummus as a dip for sliced carrots, cucumbers, or whole green beans.
+If you’re avoiding legumes, or just looking for a change of pace from garbanzo-bean hummus, this addicting cashew hummus recipe is the treat you’re looking for.
+We love cashew hummus as a dip for sliced carrots, cucumbers, or whole green beans.
 It also be used as a condiment with cooked meat, or even spooned over chicken as it bakes for a special treat.

 This recipe holds up well in the freezer, so feel free to freeze any extras.